-Everyone on earth knows that air pollution is hazardous to health.
-The effects of air pollution can have devastating effects on your health and the environment.
+Everyone on earth knows that air pollution is hazardous to human health and environment.
 Here is an interesting way to analyze how air pollution is gradually causing so many deaths worldwide.
 One may even fail to count the effects of air pollution and the striking figures floating around this environmental issue.

 According to Wikipedia, “Air pollution is the introduction into the atmosphere of chemicals, particulates, or biological materials that cause discomfort, disease, or death to humans, damage other living organisms such as food crops, or damage the natural environment or built environment“.